Occupational and Environmental Health

 What types of questions are typically asked?

-- Please elaborate on [an activity or accomplishment] listed your CV.
+Please elaborate on an activity or accomplishment listed in your CV.

 How many interviews should I go on?